North Port Passenger Terminal

-North Port Passenger Terminal, also known as Terminal 2, is a terminal for passenger ferries, for roll on-roll off ferries (RORO), and for cruise ships located on Pier 4, Manila North Harbor, Port of Manila, Philippines.
+North Port Passenger Terminal (also known as Terminal 2) is a terminal for passenger ferries, roll-on/roll-off ferries (RORO), and cruise ships located on Pier 4, Manila North Harbor, Port of Manila, Philippines.
 It is owned by Manila North Harbour Port Inc. and opened on October 9, 2013.

-The terminal can accommodate 2-3 million passengers per year, greater than the old terminal which supported about 1.5 million passengers.
+The terminal can accommodate 2-3 million passengers per year, greater than the old terminal, which can accommodate about 1.5 million passengers.